+Spaghetti squash and meatballs is a wonderful low-carb comfort food that's ready in about 40 minutes.
 And although not quite the same, it closely mimics the experience of eating the original dish.

 Ingredients

-You'll only need a few simple ingredients to make this tasty meal.
+You'll only need a few simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Lean ground beef: I typically use an 85/15 mixture.
+- Lean ground beef: I typically use an 85/15 mixture.
 I find that leaner than that is not as flavorful.
-Sometimes I use ground turkey and make turkey meatballs.
+Sometimes, I use ground turkey and make turkey meatballs.

-To season: Kosher salt, black pepper, garlic powder, onion powder, smoked paprika, and dried oregano.
+- To season: Kosher salt, black pepper, garlic powder, onion powder, smoked paprika, and dried oregano.

-Marinara sauce: I try to use a sugar-free brand such as Rao's.
+- Marinara sauce: I try to use a sugar-free brand such as Rao's.

-Finely grated Parmesan: You can also use shredded parmesan if that's what you have on hand.
+- Finely grated parmesan: You can also use shredded parmesan if that's what you have on hand.

 Instructions

-Making spaghetti squash and meatballs is easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

 Finish the dish.
-Pour the sauce and the meatballs on top of the squash strands, garnish with parsley and parmesan, and serve!
+Pour the sauce and meatballs on top of the squash strands, garnish with parsley and parmesan, and serve!

-Expert tip
+Expert Tip

 Yes.
 I like to use the microwave because it's fast and convenient.
 But as an alternative to using the microwave, you can bake the spaghetti squash in the oven instead.

-Serving suggestions
+Serving Suggestions

-Storing leftovers
+Storing Leftovers

 Recipe Card